 LAHORE: A man killed his wife by hitting her in the head with a blunt weapon in Badami Bagh, police said on Thursday.
 Tanvir Ahmed exchanged harsh words with Shahnaz Bibi, mother of three, over some domestic dispute.
 During an argument, he got infuriated and hit his wife in the head with a blunt weapon.
 Shahnaz sustained serious head injuries and was rushed to hospital, where she was pronounced as brought dead.
 The body was moved to the morgue for autopsy.
 The police have arrested the alleged killer and are investigating.
 CRUSHED: A motorcyclist was killed while his friend wounded critically when their two-wheeler rammed into footpath in North cantonment.
 Police said that the motorcycle rammed into the footpath because of over speeding.
 Resident of Mughalpura, Muhammad Naeem along with his friend Touqeer was on his way home when he lost his control over the bike and it rammed into the footpath.

 The Nation staffer grieved

 LAHORE: Terance Joseph Sigamony, father of Terence Sigamony (The Nation Reporter) and father-in-law of Gabriel de Souza (Sports Editor, The News) passed away on Thursday.
 He was 80.
 He was also the brother-in-law of Ambrose Joseph (ex-In-charge District Correspondents APP) and uncle of Augustine Anthony (correspondent, Bloomberg) and Vincent David (Sports Reporter, APP).
-His funeral will be held today (Friday) at St Joseph's Cathedral in Lalkurti at 3pm and will be laid to rest at the Christian graveyard at Harley Street.Published in The Nation newspaper on 02-May-2014
+His funeral will be held today (Friday) at St Joseph's Cathedral in Lalkurti at 3pm and will be laid to rest at the Christian graveyard at Harley Street.This news was published in The Nation newspaper.
+Read complete newspaper of 02-May-2014 here.